tonykwon/Docker-Virtual-Hosting/README.md

 2. Modify Host Database by adding some entries to hosts file. `e.g. /etc/hosts` `127.0.0.1 apache.dev` and `127.0.0.1 nginx.dev`
 3. Run this command once: `$ docker network create service-tier;`
-4. Clone this repo into a centralized location to host all our containerized virtual host apps: `e.g. /Users/tonykwon/Sites`
+4. Clone this repo ***into a centralized location*** to host all our containerized virtual host apps: `e.g. /Users/tonykwon/Sites`

 ### Giving it a try - just to see what this repository is all about ###

-We will first build based on our main compose file.
+We will first run containers base off of our main compose file so that we have working nginx-proxy and MariaDB.
 Since we are pulling from official images, no images will be built locally.
 ```
 $ cd /Users/tonykwon/Sites/_common
-$ docker-compose build
+$ docker-compose up
 ```

-Once the build (pulling of images really) is complete, check the images:
+Once the build (pulling of images really) is complete, check the images on a different terminal:
 ```
 $ docker images
 REPOSITORY            TAG                 IMAGE ID            CREATED             SIZE